coreboot/coreboot/Documentation/distributions.md

 third party, [3mdeb](https://3mdeb.com).
 They provide current and tested firmware binaries on [GitHub](https://pcengines.github.io).

+### Protectli

+[Protectli](https://protectli.com) is dedicated to providing reliable, cost-effective, and secure computer equipment with coreboot-based firmware tailored for their hardware.
+It comes with the [Dasharo](#dasharo) firmware, maintained by [3mdeb](https://3mdeb.com/).
+Protectli hardware has verified support for many popular operating systems, such as Linux distributions, FreeBSD, and Windows.
+Support includes Debian, Ubuntu, OPNsense, pfSense, ProxMox VE, VMware ESXi, Windows 10 and 11, and many more.

 ### Purism

 [Purism](https://www.puri.sm) sells laptops with a focus on user privacy and